mashedcreative/gift-aid-for-woocommerce/README.md

 - Gift Aid column added to the *Orders* screen with a simple Yes/No to reflect the donor's choice.
 - The donor's Gift Aid choice will be added to the order details section of the *Edit Order* screen.
 - Gift Aid column and associated data will be added automatically to CSV files exported using the WooCommerce [Order/Customer CSV Export](http://www.woothemes.com/products/ordercustomer-csv-export/) plugin.
+- Gift Aid markup is inserted via AJAX if the user switches from a non-UK country to the United Kingdom.

 WooCommerce Gift Aid is also fully translatable (both the admin area and front-end) and comes complete with the necessary language files (en_GB).